jfmartinz/ResourceHub/Machine learning/README.md

      <tr>
         <td><a href="https://realpython.com/jupyter-notebook-introduction/">Jupyter Notebook</a></td>
         <td>
-        This course is provied by the Geeks for Geeks and is perfect for both beginners and coding enthusiasts and covers essential Python fundamentals, including Object-Oriented Programming (OOPs), data structures, and Python libraries.</td>
+        The Real Python article on Jupyter Notebooks provides an in-depth introduction to using Jupyter Notebooks for data science, Python programming, and interactive computing.
+The tutorial covers the basics of setting up and running Jupyter Notebooks, including how to install Jupyter via Anaconda or pip, and how to launch and navigate the notebook interface.</td>
     </tr>
      <tr>
         <td><a href="https://colab.research.google.com/notebooks/intro.ipynb#scrollTo=GJBs_flRovLc">Google colab</a></td>
         <td>
-        This course is provied by the Geeks for Geeks and is perfect for both beginners and coding enthusiasts and covers essential Python fundamentals, including Object-Oriented Programming (OOPs), data structures, and Python libraries.</td>
+        The Google Colab introductory notebook provides a comprehensive guide on how to use Google Colab for interactive Python programming.
+It covers the basics of creating and running code cells, integrating with Google Drive for storage, and using Colab's powerful computing resources. </td>
     </tr>
 </table>

-#### Modules
+#### Modules/Libraries

-> Explore an amazing set of web development tools for working with text, images, icons, colors, extensions, and much more.
+> Explore an amazing set of Python Modules for creating/using or working with Machine learning models.

 <table width="100%">
     <tr>